ckeditor/ckeditor4/plugins/a11yfirsthelp/content/en/imageHelp.md

 ### Type of Image

-* An **informative** image adds informational content to the document, and therefore requires at least a short text description.
+* An **informative** image adds informational content to the document, and therefore requires at least a short text alternative.

 * A **decorative** image does not add information to the document, and therefore does not require a text alternative.